 - APR.
 The introductory APR of 0% for 7 months applies to purchases but not balance transfers.
 After that, the purchase APR is 13.99%, 18.99%, or 23.99% depending on your creditworthiness and the prime rate.
 The same APR applies to balance transfers.

 - Student Card Benefits.
-The Citi Dividend Card for College Students includes a rewards program that gives 5% cash back on purchases made in quarterly rotating categories such as drug stores, fitness clubs, and any purchases made at Macy’s, and 1% on everything else.
+The Citi Dividend Card for College Students includes a rewards program that gives 5% cash back on purchases made in quarterly rotating categories, and 1% on everything else.
 You do need to enroll in these categories each quarter in order to earn your 5%.
 There is a cash back cap of $300 per year unless you shop through the Citi Bonus Cash Center which awards an unlimited amount.
 Another feature is Citi Price Rewind, which monitors and tracks online purchases you’ve made with the card.
 If a lower price is found within 30 days of the original purchase date, you receive the difference as a refund.

 See our Citi Dividend Card for College Students Review for more information.